Things to do in Cinque Terre, Italy

 Accommodations inside Cinque Terre National Park are booked far in advance.
 Hotels are mostly available in Riomaggiore and Monterosso but expect to pay way over your typical budget per night.

 A more affordable choice is to stay in La Spezia, where hotels start at 35 EUR a night.
 Alternatively, for the most budget-friendly option, search for a hostel in the area.

 Best time to visit Cinque Terre

-As the majority of the visitors make a day trip to Cinque Terre, the best times to visit is before 09:30 AM and after 4:30 PM.
-If you have the flexibility to do more than a day-trip, it is recommended to spend the night at one of the five villages or a hotel in La Spezia.
+As the majority of the visitors make a day trip to Cinque Terre, the best times to visit are before 09:30 AM and after 4:30 PM.
+If you have the flexibility to do more than a day trip, it is recommended to spend the night at one of the five villages or a hotel in La Spezia.

-Date-wise, before April and after October is the less-visited months but also has the most chance of rain and cold weather.
+Date-wise, before April and after October is the less-visited months but also have the most chance of rain and cold weather.